 First off, retailing should be your number one objective when you are first getting started in the business.
-When you first join a company, before you try to sponsor anyone, you should go out and find 10-20 retail customers as quickly as possible.
+When you first join a network marketing company, before you try to sponsor anyone, you should go out and find five retail customers as quickly as possible.

 I’m not talking about people who make a one time purchase either.
 I’m talking about finding retail customers who sign up for auto-ship and order every month!

-You might have to find 40 or so customers to find 10-20 loyal, repeat customers.
-Whatever you do, keep finding customers UNTIL you have at least 10 good customers.
+You might have to find 10 to 15 customers to find five loyal, repeat customers.
+Whatever you do, keep acquiring customers UNTIL you have at least five good customers.
 You need to do this for two reasons.

-First off, it helps you make retail profits in your business, so you make enough to get your products for free each month, cover your business expenses and even have some profit.
-With most network marketing companies 10-20 good retail customers is worth at least $200 per month to you, if not more than that.
+First off, it helps you make a solid retail profit in your business, so you make enough money to get your products for free each month, cover your business expenses and even have some profit left over.
+With most network marketing companies five good retail customers is worth at least $100-$200 per month to you.

 I know some of you will disagree with that, but that’s how I feel.
-Assuming you’ve found your 10-20 loyal customers you now have a profitable business, AND you can teach others do the same thing.
+Assuming you’ve found your five loyal customers, you now have a profitable business, AND you can teach others to do the same thing.
 Make sense?

-Assuming you are building your business part-time, you should be able to find 10-20 loyal, repeat retail customers in three to six months.
+Assuming you are building your business part-time, you should be able to find five loyal, repeat retail customers within one to two months.
 That’s very conservative and very doable.
 Once you’ve done that you can move to the next step.

-Step two is recruiting, aka personal recruiting.
+Step two is recruiting, also known as personal recruiting.
 This is when you offer the business opportunity to others.
-Your primary objective with personal recruiting is to find 3-5 SERIOUS people.
-In order to do that, you’ll probably need to have 20 active people personally sponsored to find five people who are willing to work.
+Your primary objective with personal recruiting is to find five people who are coachable and willing to work.
+You’ll probably need to have 20 active people personally sponsored to find five people who are willing to work.

-From personal experience, I’ve found that only about one in twenty to thirty people is serious.
-Using a one in twenty ratio, you would need to personally sponsor 60 to 100 people to find your three to five builders.
-If you sponsor just one person a week, you could finish your personal sponsoring within one to two years.
+From personal experience, I’ve found that only about one in ten people are coachable and willing to do anything at all with the business.
+Therefore, you’ll probably need to sponsor about 50 people to find five people you can work with.
+If you sponsor just one person a week, you could finish your personal sponsoring within one year.
 Not bad!

 Most of the people you recruit into the business will simply be a product user, even if they had intentions to build a business when they first joined.
 Most people simply do not have the work ethic, vision, motivation, or commitment to build a successful business (of any kind).
 It’s just reality.
 I’m sure you have already figured that out by now.

 This is where the business gets fun.
-This is where you shift your efforts and spend MOST of your time working with your three to five serious people.
-Your job is to transfer your knowledge to them as quickly as possible and to help them find their 10-20 customers and their three to five serious people.
+This is where you shift your efforts from personal to recruiting, and spend MOST of your time working with your five serious people.
+Your job is to transfer your knowledge to them as quickly as possible and to help them find their five customers and five serious people.

 You want to work with each serious person (leader) until their business is established and they don’t need your help anymore.
 At that point, you can start another leg to work with or simply keep working in depth!